mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Using standalone system utilities

-If you wouldn't like to use the `sx` prop on your custom components, but only some bits from the system, you can use and combine the different style functions available as part of the system.
-You are likely to use this approach if you neeed smaller bundle size and better performance for the price of using a small set of what the `sx` supports.
+If you only need some elements of the system in your custom components, you can directly use and combine the different style functions available, and access them as component props.
+You might use this approach if you need smaller bundle size and better performance than using Box, for the price of using a subset of what the `sx` supports, and a different API.

 {{"demo": "pages/system/advanced/CombiningStyleFunctionsDemo.js", "defaultCodeOpen": true}}